Electricity Meter Types

 There’s no need for a meter reader to come by your property and read your meter anymore, either.
 This is because the smart meter sends data back to your energy supplier remotely.
 Smart meters also have the ability to notify your electricity supplier when there is a blackout, measure the quality of your power and allow the electricity supply to be switched on/off without needing a field technician.

 What does a smart meter mean for you?
 Take a look at our summary below on the advantages of smart meters:

 - More up-to-date information on your energy consumption and costs

 - The ability to better manage your electricity usage.
-For example, you may want to move from ‘peak’ periods to off-peak periods in order to save money
+For example, you may want to move from ‘peak’ periods to controlled load periods in order to save money

 - Remote access to meters, allowing quick and easy transfer of data to your energy supplier